University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 ### 6.2 Run `fastANI` over the remaning samples

 # **7.`kraken2`, `bracken` and `fastANI` results**

-Kraken identified reads as Salmonella enterica and Bracken estimated that S. enterica makes up ~99% of the samples.
+In our samples `kraken2`identified reads as Salmonella enterica and `bracken` estimated that S. enterica makes up ~99% of reads in all our samples.
 Those tools tell you what is present and in what abundance.

-We then took the S. enterica genomeme assembly and compared it with a S. enterica reference using FastANI, we found that:
+We then took the S. enterica genome assemblies and compared them with a reference genome (the we already know id S. enterica reference) using `fastANI`, we found that:

-ANI = 99% → your genome is nearly identical to the reference strain.
+across all our samples when compared to the reference ANI = 99% → your genome is nearly identical to the reference genome.

-This confirms that our samples our in fact S. enterica using a different approach.
-We can also have instances whereby `kraken2`, `bracken` are not able to deliniate the species present in a sample and in that case `fastANI` can be used to determine the species.
+This confirms that our samples our S. enterica using a different approach.
+We can also have instances whereby `kraken2`, `bracken` are not able to deliniate the species present in a sample and in that case `fastANI` can be used to dettermine the species.